Belgium

 The Saint-Nicolas Church, built between the 11th and the 12th century, honors the patron of merchants.
 It is modest size, so that it seems to mix with the old houses placed by its side.
 Nearby stands the Stock Exchange, imposing building from the late 19th century which columns remind the Greek architecture.

-Monnaie district, the Monnaie Royal Theater displays its Neo-Classical façade.
+In the Monnaie district, the Monnaie Royal Theater displays its Neo-Classical façade.
 Inside, a beautiful crimson and golden decoration surrounds the stage where very famous shows take place.
 Nearby rise the towers in Brabant Gothic style of the Saint-Michel-et-Sainte-Gudule Cathedral, built in the 13th century on the remains of a Roman Church, as evidenced by the crypt.
 Its stained glass of the «Judgment Day» is sumptuous.
 Not far stands the Belgian Center of Comic Strip.
 It is an Art Nouveau style building from the early 20th century we owe the famous Victor Horta and its so particular style.
 The history of the 9th Art is traced, and the Belgian Comic Strip is naturally honored, especially Hergé and Tintin.
 The great library contains a priceless collection.
 The center also houses nice scale models.

 The Sainte-Catherine district was built on the former basins of the city.
 The place is now full of restaurants specialized in fish.
 However, there are still some old houses that enable it to keep its character, as well as its church, harmonious mix of Renaissance, Roman and Gothic influences.